jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/arm.rst

 Arm
 ***

-For all dVRK native or derived arms, `documention based on schema
+For all dVRK native or derived arms, documentation is based on JSON schema.

-<../../schemas/dvrk-arm.html>`_ is also available for
-reference.
+All arms are derived from a base class with shared configuration parameters:

+  * `Arm documentation <../../schemas/dvrk-arm.html>`_

+For all derived arm classes:

   * `MTM documentation <../../schemas/dvrk-mtm.html>`_
   * `PSM documentation <../../schemas/dvrk-psm.html>`_